 - Odd Job Listings -- The names of plumbers, electricians, painters, carpenters, yard workers, snow shovelers, etc., are available for residents who need to employ tradesmen to do odd jobs around their homes.

 RTA Special User Card Applications -- All residents, sixty-five years of age or older, are eligible for a Reduced Fare card.
 Applications are available in the Human Services Department.

 SENIOR WALKING CLUB

-Senior residents are invited to walk with the Mount Prospect Medical Reserve Corps nurses every Tuesday morning from 8:30 a.m. to 9:30 a.m., November through May, at Lions Recreational Center, 411 S. Maple Street, Main Gym.
+Senior residents are invited to walk with the Mount Prospect Medical Reserve Corps nurses every Tuesday morning from 8:30 a.m. to 9:30 a.m., May through the end of October, at the corner of Centennial Drive and Westgate Road.
+Parking is available along Centennial Drive.
 All seniors may participate.